A stable local commuting projector and optimal $hp$ approximation estimates in ${\boldsymbol H}(\mathrm{curl})$: Setting and notation

 Let $\Th$ be a simplicial mesh of the domain $\Om$, \ie, $\cup_{\elm \in \Th} \elm = \overline \Om$, where any element $\elm \in \Th$ is a closed tetrahedron with nonzero measure, and where the intersection of two different tetrahedra is either empty or their common vertex, edge, or face.
 The shape-regularity parameter of the mesh $\Th$ is the positive real number $\kappa_\Th \eq \max_{\elm \in \Th} h_\elm / \rho_\elm$, where $h_\elm$ is the diameter of the tetrahedron $\elm$ and $\rho_\elm$ is the diameter of the largest ball contained in $\elm$.
 These assumptions are standard, and allow for strongly graded meshes with local refinements, though not for anisotropic elements.

 We denote the set of vertices of the mesh $\Th$ by $\Vh$; it is composed of interior vertices lying in $\Om$ and of vertices lying on the boundary $\pt \Om$.
 For an element $\elm \in \Th$, $\FK$ denotes the set of its faces and $\VK$ the set of its vertices.
 Conversely, for a vertex $\ver \in \Vh$, $\Ta$ denotes the patch of the elements of $\Th$ that share $\ver$, and $\oma$ is the corresponding open subdomain with diameter $h_\oma$.
+We suppose these vertex patch subdomains $\oma$ to be homotopic to a ball (contractible).

 A particular role below will be played by the continuous, piecewise affine ``hat'' function $\psia$ which takes value $1$ at the vertex $\ver$ and zero at the other vertices.
 We note that $\oma$ corresponds to the support of $\psia$ and that the functions $\psia$ form the partition of unity \be \suma \psia = 1. \ee By $\jump{v}$, we denote the jump of the function $v$ on a face $\sd$, \ie, the difference of the traces of $v$ from the two elements sharing $\sd$ along an arbitrary but fixed normal.